beastly-eve/zorkish-sugarcube/README.md

 #### Command Input box

-Each passage that you want the command input box to appear in needs to have the macro tag:
+Each passage that you want the command input box to appear in needs to have this macro tag:

 ` <<commandbox $command>>`

-This macro only takes one argument, which is the variable name that will be passed through the code to validate whether the command is possible and carry it out if it is.
+This macro only takes one argument, which is the variable name that's passed through the code to validate and carry out the player's command.
 For now, only use the variable shown in the example.

 #### Passage Actions Macro tag